noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   .foldLeft
   .forall(predicate) // all match
-  .foreach(lambda) // doesnt return anything, only useful for sideffects .isEmpty // boolean
+  .foreach(lambda) // doesnt return anything, only useful for sideffects .groupBy(lambda) // Partitions this immutable sequence into a map of immutable sequences according to some discriminator function.
+  .groupMap(lambdaForKey)(lambdaForValue) // Partitions this immutable sequence into a map of immutable sequences according to a discriminator function key.
+  .isEmpty // boolean
+  .keys
   .map
   .nonEmpty // boolean
   .size // number of els
   .takeWhile(lambda)
+  .values
   .withFilter(predicate)
   .zip(otherCollection) // creates pairs of els at each index of each collection